Over time I

-I thought my ex-wife Louise might be down close to the bridge.
+I thought my ex-wife Bonnie might be down close to the bridge.
 Concerned about her safety, I thought I needed to reach her so the two of us could board a car and watch everything from the car.

 I was not quite free to run like a wild goat.
 My goats were still more of the domesticated variety.

 Dream of: 15 December 1985 "Running Like A Goat"

 My ex-wife Bonnie and I were at the House in Patriot (the home of my maternal grandparents when I was a child, located in the small rural village of Patriot, in southeastern Ohio).
 Bonnie and I were getting along quite well – she had been learning French and we were conversing in French.
 She was even considering going to France with me.
 She seemed as if she had matured quite a bit recently and was on the verge of accepting some responsibilities in life.

 After walking into a room by ourselves, we began hugging, kissing and being affectionate.
 Gradually we took off all our clothes and I decided to have sex with her.
 When I climbed on top of her, however, my erection had disappeared.